 Roommates: You are guaranteed to room with your friends or family members.
 Just let us know who you want to room with and we will make sure it happens.
 Most attendees come on their own.
 We can help find 1, 2, or 3 roommates for you.
 Each hotel room has 2 queen sized beds.
 Roll away beds will not be available.

-Terms and Conditions: All Rates are per person and are based on room occupancy.
+Terms and Conditions: All rates are per person and are based on room occupancy.
 Rates are for cash or check payments.
-For credit card payments, please add 3% for the bank’s credit card fee.
+If you would like to make your final payment with a credit card, please add 3% for the bank’s credit card fee.

-Booking Requirements: A $350 payment, per person, is required to confirm your reservations. $350 is refundable until 90 days prior to departure, when the remaining balance is due.
+Booking Requirements: A $400 payment, per person, is required to confirm your reservations.
+The $400 is refundable until 90 days prior to departure.
 Payment plans are available at 0% interest.
 If your ward/stake youth camps end up conflicting with our tour dates, we can move you to another tour date, or refund your money.

 Airfare: Prices listed do not include airfare.
-We will have an established group rate for our group flight from Salt Lake City.
+We have established a group rate for those that would like to fly with the group from Salt Lake City.
 Airfare is $499 round trip from/to Salt Lake City.
 If you are departing from Salt Lake City, we can invoice you for the airfare.
-If you are joining the group from another city, please make sure to coordinate with Living Heritage Tours to ensure that you arrive in Rochester, New York on time, and so we can arrange to meet you at the Rochester airport.
+The $499 does not include baggage fees.
+If you check a bag, you are responsible for the baggage fee.
+Ironically, airline group rates are often more expensive than non-group rates.
+You may find it less expensive to book your own flight and meet us in Rochester.
+If you are not flying with the group, please make sure to coordinate with Living Heritage Tours to ensure that you arrive in Rochester, New York on time, and so we can arrange to meet you at the Rochester airport.

 Testimonials: Click Here to read what past attendees have said about this tour!